 Ye, Meng

-Meng Ye is a third-year PhD student in public policy with the major field of public management and nonprofit studies.
-Her research interests lie in nonprofit management, cross-sector collaboration and competition, nonprofit marketization and social enterprises.
-She has published a journal article and several book chapters on topics including social enterprise policy in China, charitable fundraising, charitable asset management, and the implementation of China’s International NGO Law.
+Meng Ye is a PhD student in public policy majoring in public management and nonprofit studies.
+Her research interests lie in nonprofit commercialization, cross-sector collaboration, and social enterprises.
+She has published several journal articles and book chapters on topics including social enterprise policy, commercialism in nonprofit management, charitable fundraising, and charitable asset management.